Family initiated treatment (FIT)

 • An opportunity for providers to meet youth where they are and to engage them in treatment.

-What FIT is not:
+What is not FIT?

 • Services cannot continue beyond medical necessity.